In the United States, minority shareholder rights fall under the law of the state in which the corporation was formed

 - Majority shareholders owe fiduciary duty.
 In most states, majority shareholders owe fiduciary duties to minority shareholders including duty of care and duty of loyalty.
 In practical terms this means that the majority shareholder must act in good faith and treat the minority shareholders with fairness, loyalty and honesty.
 Minority shareholders have the right to expect company’s officers and directors to act in the company’s best interest and in compliance with the terms of the shareholders agreement.
 A typical example of how majority shareholders can injure minority shareholders is when they form a parallel company to compete directly with the corporation.
 However, minority shareholders can question the decisions of the corporate officers and directors and majority shareholders and file a shareholder derivative suit and other kinds of lawsuits.

 Taking steps to protect your rights as a minority shareholder is important.
-Contact us, your business attorney in Florida, to protect your rights and your financial interests.
+Contact us or schedule a consultation with your business attorney in Miami, Florida USA to protect your rights and your financial interests.

 Enforce your minority shareholder rights with the help of professionals